jaredly/jerd/docs/Roadmap.md

 ## What do we need in order to make this minimally usable by other people?

+### OpenGL Bonanza
+- [ ] make a play / stop / restart / record hover overlay dealio.
+With a cog that opens config for the recording.
+- [ ] fix the bug I'm seeing when trying to multisample.

 - [x] I'd really like tracing to be able to debug #454b9144.
 - [ ] right-click on a variable declaration & "make this a function argument" would be very nice, and so easy.